OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 Octopus has supported the concept of rolling deployments since [Octopus 2.0](https://octopus.com/blog/new-in-2.0/rolling-deployments).

-With the use of child steps, we can set-up our deployment process for the `rolling-deploy-example` application in Octopus.
+With the use of child steps, we can set-up our deployment process for the `rolling-deploy-web-example` application in Octopus.

 After creating a new project, we configure a rolling deployment with 3 steps: